fdietzsc/explicit_filters/README.md

 and

-*1.Sagaut P, Grohens R. Discrete filters for large eddy simulation. international Journal for Numerical Methods in Fluids.
+*Sagaut P, Grohens R. Discrete filters for large eddy simulation. international Journal for Numerical Methods in Fluids.
 1999;31(8):1195-1220*